getodk/docs/docs/central-api-submission-management.rst

                   - string

+                    .. raw:: html

-                    The self-identified ``deviceId``\  of the device that collected the data, sent by it upon submission to the server.
-The initial submission ``deviceId``\  will be returned here.
+                      <p>The self-identified <code>deviceId</code> of the device that collected the data, sent by it upon submission to the server.
+The initial submission <code>deviceId</code> will be returned here.</p>

                     Example: ``imei:123456``
                 * - userAgent